mmerickel/michael.merickel.org/2011/8/23/outgrowing-pyramid-handlers.rst

 The major feature that ``pyramid_handlers`` provides is a central location where URLs are mapped to code.
-Using Pyramid's ``add_route`` and ``add_view`` APIs are inherently separated, and lazy about the connection between the URL and which view this URL could map to.
+Using Pyramid's ``add_route`` and ``add_view`` APIs provides an explicit separation between the URL and the view to which this URL could map.
 Pyramid tries to help by providing ``paster`` functions like ``pviews`` that will show, for a URL, what views exist.
 However, some developers will prefer the ability to look at the ``add_handler`` calls directly and determine not only what URL is supported, but what code will be executed for that URL.

 Why is Pyramid's routing awesome?
 +++++++++++++++++++++++++++++++++